Privacy Media ArticlesExcerpts of Key Privacy Media Articles in Major Media

 Note: Explore our full index to key excerpts of revealing major media news articles on several dozen engaging topics.
 And don't miss amazing excerpts from 20 of the most revealing news articles ever published.

-Note: For more along these lines, see concise summaries of deeply revealing news articles on the disappearance of privacy from reliable major media sources.
+Note: The FBI has a long history of spying on political activists.
+For more along these lines, see concise summaries of deeply revealing news articles on government corruption and the disappearance of privacy from reliable major media sources.

-Note: Peter Thiel was also recently reported to be an FBI informant.
+Note: The above article was written by Nazanin Andalibi at the University of Michigan.
 For more along these lines, see concise summaries of deeply revealing news articles on corporate corruption and the disappearance of privacy from reliable major media sources.

 Note: For more along these lines, see concise summaries of deeply revealing news articles on government corruption and the disappearance of privacy from reliable major media sources.

-Note: The legal world is struggling to keep up with the rise of tech firms building ever more sophisticated means of surveilling people and their devices.
-For more along these lines, see concise summaries of deeply revealing news articles on police corruption and the disappearance of privacy from reliable major media sources.
+Note: Read more about the secret history of facial recognition technology and undeniable evidence indicating these tools do much more harm than good.
+For more along these lines, see concise summaries of deeply revealing news articles on government corruption and the disappearance of privacy from reliable major media sources.

 Note: For more along these lines, see concise summaries of deeply revealing news articles on police corruption and the disappearance of privacy from reliable major media sources.